 In 1990, the new constitution institutionalized ethnic Fijian domination of the political system.
 Since then there has been a various coup as different factions have attempted to seize power.
 In 1987, 1992, 2,000, 2006 and 2009.
 Frank Bainimarama the former nation's top military commander, became prime minister under a "New Order" in 2007 and imposed a "Public Emergency Regulation" limiting internal travel and allowing press censorship.
 He has been reappointed unopposed by the President every year since.

 The diving in Fiji caters for everyone.
 If you would like a relaxed style with the family there are family catering resorts, if you would like an island-style resort with diving now & again, there are islands like the Beachcomber Island, or there are Dive resorts located to amazing reefs which offer beginner to advanced dives.
-The Taveuni Dive Resort is one which offers a chance to dive on the White Wall, a coral formation of white corals ( for advanced divers due to conditions).
-There is also liveaboards which go to the outer areas like the Fiji Aggressor.
+The Taveuni Dive Resort is one that offers a chance to dive on the White Wall, a coral formation of white corals ( for advanced divers due to conditions).
+VoliVoli Resort offers a resort stay with amazing diving with either from shore at their own reefs or offshore by boat.

 Any type of stay & dive you wish is here.
 An awesome place to relax & scuba dive for your next vacation!